jeffskinnerbox/blog/content/ideas/quantum-computing.md

 * [The Unvarnished Truth About What Quantum Computing Really Is](https://pyqml.medium.com/the-unvarnished-truth-about-what-quantum-computing-really-is-526e517df5a2)
 * [Quantum Instruction Set - Computerphile](https://www.youtube.com/watch?v=ZN0lhYU1f5Q)
 * [Current State of Quantum Computing - Computerphile](https://www.youtube.com/watch?v=PN7mPYcWFKg)

+# Negative Probability
+The probability axioms require that P(E)≥0 for every event E, and that the probability P(Ω) of the entire sample space is 1.
+So a system with negative probability, or probabilities greater than 1, does not satisfy the axioms of being a probability space.

+In probability theory, probabilities are always non-negative.
+Therefore, a negative probability does not have a mathematical meaning.
+Probabilities are used to quantify the likelihood of an event occurring and are always between 0 and 1, with 0 indicating that an event is impossible and 1 indicating that an event is certain.

+But in quantum mechanics, you do have negative probabilities.
+However events with negative probabilities can never be observable.
+Although technically not a probability relaxing the axioms to allow negative probabilities is extremely useful in the quantum world.
+They have a name: QuasiProbabilities.
+In quantum mechanics,
+you are operating with a 2-norm probability.
+In this case, we are generalize probability so that instead of  P(x)+P(not x)=1 for an event x, we have  P(x)2+P(not x)2=1.
+Then P(x) can be negative, or complex.

 # Quantum Computing Categories
 Quantum computing is divided into two categories: